Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 Weekly: Empty waste drawer.
 Wipe sensor port.

 Monthly: Full litter replacement.
 Vinegar wipe of globe interior.
-Vacuum the base unit interior.

 Every 6 months: Inspect weight sensors.
 Update firmware.